ashishprashar11/VSD_RTL_design/DAY4.md

 I.e latest value of q0 is used here in simulation and both codes will yield same circuit in synthesis
 <img width="1313" height="661" alt="image" src="https://github.com/user-attachments/assets/7e7ece52-70bb-49cf-948b-8766f71864eb" />

-To makle sure no mismatch in sim and synth, we use GLS
+To makle sure no mismatch in sim and synth, and match the expectation of design we use GLS